 While it might conjure up memories of the school cafeteria, French bread pizza is a thing of beauty when done right.
 To make it, we start by loading up bread (we're talking supermarket "French" bread here, not real baguettes) with garlic butter.
 Then we melt on a thin layer of cheese.
 This protects the bread from getting soggy when you add the sauce and a final layer of cheese.

 Sticking with pizza-like objects, English muffins are another great choice for topping with sauce and cheese.
 Making an English muffin pizza really isn't that much different than making a regular pizza.
 One thing to keep in mind is that if you're using pepperoni (and you absolutely should), fry it up in a skillet first—the rest of the pizza cooks too quickly for it to crisp properly.

 Our bar-style tortilla pizzas would already make good Super Bowl snacks, but these pizzadillas are even better.
 You start by making a pizza quesadilla, stuffing flour tortillas with pizza sauce and mozzarella.
 Once the quesadilla crisps up, you finish it like our tortilla pizza with more sauce and cheese, basil, and whatever other toppings you'd like.

 In the land of pizza-like things, the bagel bite is the diminutive king.
 Who doesn't love bagel bites?
 No one, that's who.
-And after you've made the recipe and received praise from all your friends and family, you'll also know how easy it is to make some of the best bagels you can get anywhere.
+And after you've made the recipe and received praise from all your family, you'll also know how easy it is to make some of the best bagels you can get anywhere.

 I love jalapeño poppers in theory, but in practice, they can be too hard to eat—you have to try to bite through the pepper and end up with cheese and grease everywhere.
 The solution is to use jalapeño cross-sections instead of the typical half peppers, which create bite-sized poppers that are way less messy to eat.